Developing a Human-Centered Digital Health Solution for CPPS Care

 The Solution: Empowering Patients

-to Take Control of their Recovery
+to Take Control of Their Recovery

 Created through close collaboration with healthcare professionals, Onyx merges clinical research and expertise with real patient insights to ensure every recommendation reflects actionable and efficient steps to recovery.